All-NCAC Field Hockey

 |

-Ohio Wesleyan sophomore Grace Ammon (Southborough, MA/Algonquin Regional) along with Denison sophomores Emma Gebhart (Carlisle, MA/Concord Carlisle) and Tabitha Chandler (Washington, D.C./National Cathedral School) have been named the Players of the Year to highlight the 2024 All-North Coast Athletic Conference field hockey selections.
+Ohio Wesleyan junior Grace Ammon (Southborough, MA/Algonquin Regional) along with Denison juniors Emma Gebhart (Carlisle, MA/Concord Carlisle) and Tabitha Chandler (Washington, DC/National Cathedral School) have all earned back-to-back Player of the Year honors to highlight the 2025 All-North Coast Athletic Conference field hockey selections.

-Gebhart is the fifth Denison player to claim Offensive Player of the Year honors, and the first since Jenny Lacey was selected in 2005.
-The sophomore earned her first All-NCAC certificate, making her first appearance on the top team.
-Gebhart led the league in goals (15), points (35) and shots (78), while tying for second in game-winning goals (4), ranking second in shots on goal (50) and tying for third in assists (5).
-In league action, the midfielder led the conference with 59 shots, 12 goals and 28 points.
-Three of her 12 league goals were game winners and 39 of her 59 shots against NCAC opponents were on frame.
-The second-year also dished four assists and tallied at least one point in eight of her team's 10 NCAC matchups.
-The Big Red collected their league-leading 13th NCAC championships title after posting a 9-1 record in NCAC action this fall.
+Gebhart, now a two-time NCAC Player of the Year selection, captures Denison's seventh overall Offensive Player of the Year honor.
+The junior earned her second All-NCAC certificate, making back-to-back appearances on the top team.
+Overall, Gebhart leads the league in goals (22), assists (9), points (53), shots (88) and shots on goal (60), while tying for second in game-winning goals (5).
+In league action, the midfielder led the conference with 61 shots, 42 shots on goal, 18 goals, eight assists and 44 points.
+Gebhart tallied a career high five goals twice this season against NCAC opponents, while three of her 18 league goals were game winners.
+The junior tallied at least one point in eight of her team's nine NCAC matchups.
+The Big Red collected their league-leading 14th NCAC championships title after posting a 9-1 record in NCAC action this fall.

-Chandler earns Denison its seventh overall NCAC Defensive Player of the Year recognition, and second-consecutive honoree after former teammate Grace Lock earned the award a season ago.
-The sophomore elevated to the top team after claiming second-team laurels in 2023.
-Chandler helped lead the Big Red to a near-perfect 9-1 mark in NCAC play, which qualified the team for their 15th-straight appearance in the NCAC Tournament.
-The defender anchored a Denison backline that allowed a league-low five goals through 10 conference games to post a minuscule 0.50 goals-against-average and six shutouts.
-Chandler and the Big Red defense allowed no more than four shots on goal in nine of the ten NCAC games, including holding opponents to no more than two shots in four conference matchups.
+Chandler earns Denison its eighth overall NCAC Defensive Player of the Year recognition and is the Big Red's third-consecutive honoree after she collected the award last season and former teammate Grace Lock earned the title in 2023.
+The junior has been named to the All-NCAC first team for the second-straight season after claiming second-team laurels in 2023.
+Chandler helped lead the Big Red to a near-perfect 8-1 mark in NCAC play, which qualified the team for their 16th-straight appearance in the NCAC Tournament.
+The defender anchored a Denison backline that allowed just three goals through nine conference games to post a minuscule 0.33 goals-against-average and six shutouts.
+Chandler and the Big Red defense allowed no more than five shots on goal in all nine NCAC games, including holding opponents to no more than one shot on frame in five conference matchups.
+Denison entered the NCAC tournament as the number two seed and captured their sixth NCAC tournament crown.

 |